 If your teenager or young adult never finishes anything, they may struggle with either the persistence or intensity stages of motivation.
 There are three common causes for this lack of grit:

-- Failure to experience consequences: This often happens either when parents shield their kids from life’s natural consequences or struggle to consequences in their own family.
+- Failure to experience consequences: This often happens either when parents shield their kids from life’s natural consequences or struggle to enforce consequences in their own family.
 It is important to let your teenager learn from failure.

 - Mental health struggles: sometimes, this could be indicative of depression, anxiety, or a learning difference like ADHD.
 If you think this may be the case, please consult a professional to have your teen tested.